 Shannon T. O'Connor

-Shannon O’Connor focuses her practice on municipal and governmental liability, general liability, and matters involving employment and labor.
+Shannon T. O’Connor focuses her practice on municipal and governmental liability, professional liability, general liability, and matters involving employment and labor.
 She defends clients in a range of matters in both federal and state court, and has taken nearly 10 trials to verdict in the Northern District of New York on Section 1983 civil rights matters and Title VII employment discrimination cases.
-Shannon also has appellate experience, and has submitted several briefs to the U.S. Court of Appeals for the Second Circuit.
+She also has significant appellate experience, and has submitted several briefs to the U.S. Court of Appeals for the Second Circuit.

-Shannon was the recipient of the 2011 appreciation award from the City of Syracuse Neighborhood Watch Association for pursuing slumlords and improving the city's legal enforcement of persistent problem property owners.
+Appreciation Award from the City of Syracuse Neighborhood Watch Association for pursuing slumlords and improving the city’s legal enforcement of persistent problem property owners, 2011

 - New York State Bar Association

 - New York State Academy of Trial Lawyers